ninabarzh/broomstick/content/posts/silent-crisis.md

 The solution is not to dismantle institutions, but to rewire them for visibility, participation, and responsiveness.

 That means ending decision-by-stealth.
-Draft legislation, trade deals, and policy directives must be published early, debated openly, and translated into accessible language.
+Publish draft legislation, trade deals, and policy directives early, debate openly, and translate into accessible language.
 Citizens cannot engage with what they don’t see.

 It means restoring parliamentary relevance.
 National assemblies should stop rubber-stamping EU directives and start shaping their input upstream.
 At the EU level, the European Parliament needs more than symbolic power, especially over the Commission’s agenda.